TAX ATTORNEY ANDREW L. JONES

 In a related matter, if a US person fails to report $5,000 or more of gross income derived from a specified foreign financial asset (like an interest in a foreign partnership), then the entire tax return’s statute of limitations is extended to six years, even if the interest in a foreign partnership did not actually trigger the requirement to file a Form 8865.

-Late Form 8865 and Delinquent Form 8865
+Late Form 8865 And Delinquent Form 8865

 As described above, the Form 8865 is late or delinquent if it was due but not filed timely.
 For all tax years from 2007 forward, it will always be due until filed, and if not timely filed, a delinquent Form 8865 can always be assessed the major IRS penalties described below.